ye-olde-jack/NFG/Secrets/S5 Notes (In Progress).md

 		- Day is November 30th, 1914.
 	- Determine if there's some kind of special occasion or holiday occurring or approaching. maybe people are getting ready for or cleaning up after a holiday?
 		- People are getting ready to clean up after the Feast.
 Most are going to be shaken from some of the recent events, but not a lot of people are stressing over it and took time to clear away from being near the Chapel as a result.
-- # Step 4: PCs current goals and plans
+- # Step 4: PCs current goals and plans (Done)
 	- Where is your character currently?
-		- Thalia is standing by and providing assistance toward moving the different parts of the Feast of the Faithful into range for the Feast.
+		- Thalia is heading into Drakkenheim with the rest of the party, having just finished assisting in the eventful part of the Feast and being told to head into the City by Flamekeeper Isaac.
-		- Rupert is moving things for the Feast.
+		- Rupert is coming with the rest of the group into Drakkenheim, having corralled a lot of the party during the Feast and kept up with some NPCs like Ophelia and Isaac.
 		- Dr. Mobius is attempting to get fireworks together for the Feast to do some decent celebrating and call an appealing look to be cast on the academy.
-		- Levi is securing supplies for the travel into the Outer City.
+		- Levi secured the Rope Trick scroll with help from Dr. Mobius.
+He's bringing his bike, Jessica, into the city with him.
-		- Emile is trying to secure support from Ophelia Reed and also do some flirting, mostly to get her on his side.
+		- Emile is heading into the city after having calmed down multiple members of the Chapel post events during the Feast.
 	- What are they trying to get to or where are they trying to go?
 		- Thalia is trying to get to the Chapel and is there, mostly to be present for the feast.
 Hanna is going to suggest Thalia uphold her values as she sees fit to.
 		- Rupert is going to try fighting against the monsters within Drakkenheim.
 He wants to kill powerful creatures.